bytedance/lightseq/README.md

 ### Serve your own model
 In order to serve your own model, you need to [export model](./docs/export_model.md) trained from deeplearning framework(E.g.
-TenforFlow, PyTorch) to custom model proto defined by Byseqlib.
-Furthermore, you may need to [build from source code](./docs/build.md) if you want to modify the model architectures or serve a new model not supported by Byseqlib currently.
+TenforFlow, PyTorch) to custom model proto defined by LightSeq.
+Furthermore, you may need to [build from source code](./docs/build.md) if you want to modify the model architectures or serve a new model not supported by LightSeq currently.

 ## Limitations and Future Plans
-Byseqlib does not support CPU inference for now and its compilation relies heavily on trtis, we will try to solve these problems in future.
+LightSeq does not support CPU inference for now and its compilation relies heavily on trtis, we will try to solve these problems in future.
 Furthermore, the following will be the focus of our future
 work:
 - Support more model architectures and decoding search algorithms.